gnugat-legacy/PronounceableWord/README.md

 1. Choose randomly a letter;
 2. choose randomly a linked letter of different type;
-3. choose randomly a linked letter, of different type if the last letter are of consecutive types.
+3. choose randomly a linked letter, of different type if the last letter is of consecutive types.

 Where: